-We are so trained to make decisions with our mind that by planning and considering our options, we totally bypass the tremendous wisdom of our body.
+We are so trained to make decisions with our minds, that by planning and considering our options, we totally bypass the tremendous wisdom of our bodies.

-Even worse, we often do not take care of our body at all.
-We get busy, forget to eat, don’t sleep enough.
+Even worse, we often do not take care of our bodies at all.
+We get busy, forget to eat, and don’t sleep enough.
 We avoid issues and we totally check out.
 How could we possibly notice what feels right if we don’t take care of our temple?